rust-lang/rfcs/README.md

 impact on the project requires concerted effort toward consensus-building.

-The most common preparations for writing and submitting an RFC include talking the idea over on our [official Discord server], discussing the topic on our [developer discussion forum], and occasionally posting "pre-RFCs" on the developer forum.
+The most common preparations for writing and submitting an RFC include talking the idea over on our [official Zulip server], discussing the topic on our [developer discussion forum], and occasionally posting "pre-RFCs" on the developer forum.
 You may file issues on this repo for discussion, but these are not actively looked at by the teams.